lhotanok/actor-ticketmaster-scraper/README.md

 ### Consumption units

-The actor is able to scrape approximately 15,000 events for 1 CU.
+The actor is able to scrape approximately **15,000 events for 1 CU**.
+However, you'll never consume the whole CU during 1 run due to Ticketmaster's max items limitation.
+When you scrape the maximum number of events per 1 run which is about 5000 items, it should cost about 1/3 CU.

 ## Number of results<a name="numberOfResults"></a>

 Set the maximum number of scraped events using the `maxItems` input field.

-**_NOTE:_**  Ticketmaster limits searched results to 5100 (17 pages with 300 items per 1 page).
+**_NOTE:_**  Ticketmaster limits searched results to 5100 with 300 items per 1 page (17 pages).
 If you need to scrape more events, you'll have to create multiple more specific input configurations that give you fewer search results and then combine the results together.

 ## Use Cases <a name="useCases"></a>